Skip to content

 The Code is a Queensland-specific code and is not based on a national model code of practice.

-As the Code had a comprehensive review during 2017-2019, this current review is limited to:
+As the Code underwent a comprehensive review between 2017 and 2019, updates following this recent review were limited to:

 Consultation information

-You can access the draft Code and summary of draft changes below.
+You can access the updated Code and summary of changes below.

 Summary of consultation documents